FS-Tamim/fs-tamim.github.io/_pages/about.md

 I completed my B.Sc. in Computer Science and Engineering from CUET, where I worked in the <a href="[https://home.dartmouth.edu](https://www.researchgate.net/lab/CUET-NLP-Lab-Moshiul-Hoque)/">CUET NLP Lab</a> from my junior years and continue to collaborate to this day.
 During this time, I contributed to building Bengali NLP datasets and published multiple papers in reputed conferences.
 Under the supervision of <a href="https://scholar.google.com/citations?user=srYxYhcAAAAJ&hl=en&authuser=2"> Dr. Moshiul Hoque</a>, I completed my thesis on Textual Hostility Detection in Social Media using Ensemble Transformer Models, which strengthened my interest in socially grounded NLP and low-resource language processing.
 Beyond academics, I participated in several shared tasks and hackathons, and held leadership roles as General Secretary of the CUET Computer Club and Organizing Secretary of CUET CSE Fest.
 </p>
 <p align="justify">
-Currently, I am a lecturer in the Department of CSE at <a ="https://iubat.edu/">IUBAT - International University of Business Agriculture and Technology</a>, where I have been teaching core CSE courses for the past two years.
+Currently, I am a lecturer in the Department of CSE at <a href="https://iubat.edu/">International University of Business Agriculture and Technology</a>, where I have been teaching core CSE courses for the past two years.
 I focus on fostering an inclusive, supportive learning environment and actively mentor students to help them grow academically and professionally.
 </p>